 Business development works by making and executing plans, which require money to implement.
-Some businesses have a lot more capital than others, enabling them to be able to execute on larger-scale projects and/or for longer periods of time.
+Some businesses have a lot more capital than others, enabling them to be able to execute on large-scale projects and/or for longer periods of time.

 Some business plans require a lot of execution and never get anywhere, while others seem to just flow together very well.
 Some businesses try to take shortcuts in the planning stage (for example by copying from someone else), which often does not work out well for them.